itskathylam/DataPres/README.md

 ## Preparation before class

-We will use two applications that are free, open-source, and cross-platform (MacOS, Windows, or Linux).
+We will use two applications that are free, open-source, and cross-platform (macOS, Windows, or Linux).

 [Inkscape](https://inkscape.org) is a graphics editor that is a good free alternative to Adobe Illustrator.
 We will learn the basics of using Inkscape.
 Please download and install before class; note that a fresh install may take up to 15 minutes.